- We have a vaccine to help prevent monkeypox. Read on for information on eligibility, booking appointments, and more.

 - Gay men, bisexual men, trans men and women, any men who have sex with men, and gender non-conforming/non-binary individuals, who:

-- Expect to have multiple or anonymous sex partners
+- Expect to have multiple or anonymous sex partners OR

 - Clinical and research lab staff who directly handle orthopoxviruses or material that may contain orthopoxviruses